Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 Engaging Men Changes Attitudes

-In 2013, half of the men who participated in our men's programs reported that they took action to reduce gender-based violence, compared to just 2 percent at enrollment.
+In 2014, more than half of the men who participated in our men's programs reported that they took action to reduce gender-based violence, compared to just 13 percent at enrollment.